HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/data/README.md

 ## Folder ```annotations```

-This folder contains example annotations from NCBI release 110 for *H.Sapiens* and Ensembl release 108 for *H.Sapiens*.
-It includes BED, fasta, GTF and GFF example files, filtered for chromosome 16 with:
+This folder contains example annotations from NCBI release 110 for *H.Sapiens*.
+It includes FASTA and GTF example files, filtered for chromosome 16 with:

 ```
 awk '$1 ~ /^#/ {print $0;next} {if ($1 == "16") print}' annotation.gff > annotation_chr16.gtf